usfcs-scholars/cs186-fall2020/speaking.md

 Attendance is mandatory for our (up to 15) registered students.

 The registered students are incoming first-year CS majors.
-The overwhelming majority of these students are from underrepresented backgrounds (race, ethnicity, gender, and economic status).
+The majority of these students are from underrepresented backgrounds (race, ethnicity, gender, and economic status).
 Some students may not yet have prior experience in CS.

 We can also invite 15 to 75 non-registered CS students to participate if you want to interact with a broader audience.